Irish blessings come in all forms—funny, formal, heartfelt, and wise—woven into the fabric of Irish tradition.

 8. May the hand of a friend

-Next is one of the more popular Irish prayers for luck that follows the prosperity theme from start to finish.
+Above is one of the more popular Irish prayers for luck, carrying a theme of prosperity from beginning to end.

 “May your mornings bring joy and your evenings bring peace.
 May your troubles grow few as your Irish blessings increase.
 May the saddest day of your future be no worse than the happiest day of your past.